 Lyrics © Universal Music Publishing Group, CARLIN AMERICA INC

-Scott joined me, then everyone did the ‘Pop’ with their finger in their mouths.
-Coach Diaz looked over, which made us laugh even more.
-His scowl didn’t change.
+Scott joins me, then everyone does the ‘Pop’ with a finger in their mouths.
+Coach Diaz looks over, which makes us laugh even more.
+His scowl doesn’t change.

-“Okay, this isn’t choir practice.
+“Hay, this isn’t choir practice.
 If you must celebrate, then I want you doing it in the water.
 Everybody gets behind Scott.
-We’re doing ‘Follow the Leader.’
+We’re doing ‘Follow the Leader.’”

-This was our favorite practice beater.
-One person set a path around the deck, off the diving boards and platform, down a pool lane, under the lanes, all over the pool area.
-You had to follow the leader, but not necessarily stay in line.
-I got right behind Scott, who set a slow pace, as everyone behind him jostled for position, then sprinting down a lane, stretching the line out.
-Coach let this go on for ten minutes, yelling at everyone to not run on the deck.
-It was a semi-hazardous game that was usually done at the end of practice.
-Doing it before workout was Coach’s way of acknowledging we were back to normal.
-When we stopped, he gave us the toughest practice I can remember, fifty 100s on a minute 10 seconds.
+This is our favorite practice-beater.
+One person sets a path around the deck, off the diving boards and platform, down a pool lane, under the lanes, all over the pool area.
+You have to follow the leader, but not necessarily stay in line.
+I get right behind Scott, who sets a slow pace, as everyone behind him jostles for position.
+Then he sprints down a lane, stretching the line out.
+Coach lets this go on for ten minutes, yelling at everyone not run on the deck.
+It is a semi-hazardous game that is usually done at the end of practice.
+Doing it before workout is Coach’s way of acknowledging we are back to normal.
+When we stop, he gives us the toughest practice I can remember, fifty 100s on a minute 10 seconds.

-The State Championship Meet was coming up.
-My school coach was only marginally interested in this meet, as there was no chance we could win, too many better teams from Gainesville and Jacksonville.
-He had already agreed to let me swim different events.
-Scott was discouraged about his chances in the 500.
-He needed to drop his time to 4:42 after already dropping ten seconds to 4:50 in the City meet against me.
+The State Championship Meet is coming up.
+My school coach is only marginally interested in this meet, as there s no chance Gables can win, too many better teams from Gainesville and Jacksonville.
+He already agreed to let me swim different events.
+Scott is discouraged about his chances in the 500.
+He needs to drop his time to 4:42 after already dropping ten seconds to 4:50 in the City meet against me.
 I set out to help his confidence.
-I told him he had nothing to lose in this race, as he was not a favorite.
-In distance races, the strategy is in the pace you set.
-We practiced endlessly learning how to swim at a set pace and how to quicken that pace as we got into better shape.
+I tell him he has nothing to lose in this race, as he is not a favorite.
+In distance races, the strategy is the pace you set.
+We practice endlessly learning how to swim at a set pace and how to quicken that pace as we get into better shape.
 When we had gone 4:50, we averaged 58 seconds per hundred.
 In order to beat 4:42, he would have to set a 56 second hundred pace with a 55 second first hundred and a 55 second last 100.
-I knew he’d be unable to bring home a faster last hundred.
-Knowing he liked to go out hard but found it hard to ‘kick’ it home, I suggested he totally throw out the pace strategy for this one race.
+I know he’d be unable to bring home a faster last hundred.
+Knowing he likes to go out hard but finds it hard to ‘kick’ it home, I suggest he totally throw out the pace strategy for this one race.

 “Remember how you burned me on our Bay race from the key to the shore?
+Use that strategy at State.
 Instead of setting a reasonable pace, go out like a mad man, bringing it home as best you can.
 You’re in incredible shape.
 I bet you’ll be able to hold them off.
 They’re nothing but human automatons, anyway.”